starfortai/starfortai.github.io/README.md

 We create engaging AI-powered interactive stories, i.e., conversational AI games, for kids to read, play and chat.
 * Educational experts design stories, and the Starfort platform automatically generates games
 * 3D simulation of social scenes, global perspective + first-person perspective
-* Agents as NPCs, social partners interact and dialogue with children, while social coaches provide guidance and encouragement
+* Agents as NPCs
 * Incentive mechanism and economic enlightenment

-Starfort Curriculum:
+Starfort Curriculum: SEL, SST, ECON, CRC, et al.

-* Social Emotional Learning (SEL).
-Based on the CASEL theoretical framework, it includes self-awareness, self-management, social awareness, interpersonal skills, and responsible decision-making ability.
-* Social Skills Training (SST), including role-playing, teamwork, conflict resolution, and so on.
-* Basics of Social Sciences.
-Help children understand economy and society in an entertaining way.
+Starfort is an AI-powered family edutainment platform built for primary school students, focusing on the enhancement of social competence, with special support for ND children.

+It is accessible on platforms such as mini-programs, browsers, and smart glasses.
+It supports Chinese and English.

 Starfort Agents:
 * Education Advisors for parents
-* Social Coaches for kids
 * AI characters in stories